luxonis/depthai-docs-website/source/pages/faq.rst

 .. code-block:: bash

-  ffmpeg -frame rate 30 -i [path/to/output/video.h264] -c copy [outputfile.mp4/mkv]
+  ffmpeg -frame rate 30 -i [path/to/output/video.h264]

 For more information about the script and its arguments, see our GitHub repository `here <https://github.com/luxonis/depthai#usage>`__.